What Is Cortisol & What Causes High Levels Of This Stress Hormone

 Side effects of high cortisol levels.

 Normally, all of this stuff stops when the threat goes away—and you start to relax again.
 But when the hormone is constantly being released because of chronic stress, you can start to run into issues.
 Research shows that overexposure to cortisol can mess with the body's ability to regulate inflammation.
 And that can lead to big problems.
-A whopping 70 percent of diseases are related to stress, experts suspect.
-Chronically high cortisol levels can weaken your immune system, says Dr. Bhanote, as well as increase your risk for:
+A whopping 70 percent of diseases are related to stress, experts suspect3.
+Chronically high cortisol levels can weaken your immune system4, says Dr. Bhanote, as well as increase your risk for:

 - Sleep problems (insomnia, waking in the night, waking up tired in the morning)